Logicflow-235/budget-tracker/README.md

 # Budget Tracker

 A lightweight, client-side expense tracking app built with vanilla JavaScript.
 No frameworks, no dependencies — just clean HTML, CSS and JS with localStorage for persistence.
+View site at [Live Demo](https://logicflow-235.github.io/budget-tracker/)

 ## Features